-This is the first Stock Assessment and Fishery Evaluation (SAFE) for the Federal salmon fisheries in the Cook Inlet exclusive economic zone (EEZ) Area.
+This is the first Stock Assessment and Fishery Evaluation (SAFE) report for the Federal salmon fisheries in the Cook Inlet exclusive economic zone (EEZ) Area.
 This SAFE provided the information for the Scientific and Statistical Committee (SSC) to recommend status determination criteria (SDC) for the salmon harvested in the EEZ salmon fisheries for the 2024 fishing season.

-This SAFE uses the tier system and harvest specifications process in proposed Amendment 16 to the Salmon FMP to calculate the SDC following the Magnuson-Stevens Fishery Conservation and Management Act and the National Standard 1 guidelines.
-NMFS prepared this SAFE as part of the process to federally manage the salmon fisheries in the Cook Inlet EEZ.
-NMFS published a proposed rule and notice of availability for proposed Amendment 16 on October 18, 2023 (88 FR 72314).
-NMFS is required to implement regulations for this fishery by May 1, 2024 under a court order.
+This SAFE uses the tier system and harvest specifications process in amendment 16 to the Fishery Management Plan for the Salmon Fisheries in the EEZ off Alaska (FMP) to calculate the SDC following the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) and the National Standard 1 guidelines.
+The National Marine Fisheries Service (NMFS) prepared this SAFE as part of the process to federally manage the salmon fisheries in the Cook Inlet EEZ.
+NMFS published a proposed rule and notice of availability for amendment 16 on October 18, 2023 (88 FR 72314).
+The final rule published on April 30, 2024 (89 FR 34718).
+Proposed harvest specifications published on April 12, 2024 (89 FR 25857); NMFS received 21 public comment letters on the proposed harvest specifications before the end of the comment period on May 13, 2024.
+Public comments pertaining to the SAFE are responded to in the final harvest specifications.
+NMFS was required to implement regulations for this fishery by May 1, 2024 under a court order.

-This SAFE has been updated from the preliminary draft that was published on the NPFMC website in January of 2024 in preparation for the February 2024 Council meeting.
-This updated SAFE includes SSC recommendations, including the following tier determinations, MSST, preseason OFLs (OFL{PRE}), buffers, ABC, and ACLs:
+This SAFE has been updated from the preliminary draft that was published on the North Pacific Fishery Management Council (Council) website in January 2024 in preparation for the February Council meeting.
+This updated Final SAFE includes SSC recommendations, including the following tier determinations, minimum stock size threshold (MSST), preseason overfishing limits (OFLPRE), buffers, acceptable biological catch (ABC), and annual catch limits (ACLs):

-- Kenai River Late Run sockeye salmon: Tier 1, MSST = 3,030,000, $OFL{PRE} = 901,932$ fish, buffer1 = 0.478, ABC and ACL = 431,123 fish. - Kasilof River sockeye salmon: Tier 1, MSST = 555,000, $OFL{PRE} = 541,084$ fish, buffer = 0.694, ABC and ACL = 375,512 fish. - Aggregate Other sockeye salmon: Tier 3, MSST = 163,000, $OFL{PRE} = 887,464$ fish, buffer = 0.20, ABC and ACL = 177,493 fish. - Aggregate Chinook salmon: Tier 3, MSST = 44,200, OFL{PRE} = 2,697 fish, buffer = 0.10, ABC and ACL = 270 fish. - Aggregate coho salmon: Tier 3, MSST = 38,800, OFL{PRE} = 357,688 fish, buffer = 0.10, ABC and ACL = 35,769 fish. - Aggregate chum salmon: Tier 3, MSST =NA, $OFL{PRE} = 441,727$ fish, buffer = 0.25, ABC and ACL = 110,432 fish. - Aggregate pink salmon: Tier 3, MSST = NA, $OFL{PRE} = 270,435$ fish, buffer = 0.50, ABC and ACL = 135,218 fish.
+- Kenai River Late Run sockeye salmon: Tier 1, MSST = 3,030,000, OFLPRE = 901,932 fish, buffer = 0.478, ABC and ACL = 431,123 fish. - Kasilof River sockeye salmon: Tier 1, MSST = 555,000, OFLPRE = 541,084 fish, buffer = 0.694, ABC and ACL = 375,512 fish. - Aggregate Other sockeye salmon: Tier 3, MSST = 163,000, OFLPRE = 887,464 fish, buffer = 0.20, ABC and ACL = 177,493 fish. - Aggregate Chinook salmon: Tier 3, MSST = 44,200, OFLPRE = 2,697 fish, buffer = 0.10, ABC and ACL = 270 fish. - Aggregate coho salmon: Tier 3, MSST = 38,800, OFLPRE = 357,688 fish, buffer = 0.10, ABC and ACL = 35,769 fish. - Aggregate chum salmon: Tier 3, MSST =NA, OFLPRE = 441,727 fish, buffer = 0.25, ABC and ACL = 110,432 fish. - Aggregate pink salmon: Tier 3, MSST = NA, OFLPRE = 270,435 fish, buffer = 0.50, ABC and ACL = 135,218 fish.

-For Tier 1 stocks, based on a recommendation from the SSC, the ADF&G point estimates of S{MSY} were used for establishing potential yield (potential EEZ harvest after the achievement of the spawning escapement target and harvest in fisheries outside of the EEZ), which is the basis for the preseason OFLs and resulting ABC.
+For Tier 1 stocks, based on a recommendation from the SSC, the Alaska Department of Fish and Game (ADF&G) point estimates of the number of spawners with the highest probability of achieving maximum sustainable yield ( $S{MSY}$ ) was used for establishing potential yield (potential EEZ harvest after the achievement of spawning escapement at $S{MSY}$ and likely harvest in fisheries outside of the EEZ), which is the basis for the preseason OFLs and resulting ABC.

-The NOAA SAFE Team recommended SDC and harvest specifications based on sources of uncertainty and the biological attributes of the species being assessed; however, additional sources of uncertainty were not factored into the 2024 recommendations, including: the inability to confirm historical estimates of salmon harvests in the Cook Inlet EEZ Area (which are a substantial basis for the 2024 recommendations); the level of participation in the 2024 EEZ salmon fishery; the spatial distribution of fishing effort within the Cook Inlet EEZ Area in 2024 and effects of that effort on harvests of weaker stocks (Chinook and coho in particular); harvests and harvest rates for individual stocks and species given the new management structure of having both State and Federal salmon fisheries in UCI.
-There are likely other sources of uncertainty that were also not accounted for in the SAFE recommendations.
-To the extent practicable, the NOAA SAFE Team will incorporate additional sources of uncertainty into future analyses and welcomes input on assumptions, estimates, and analyses used in the 2024 SAFE.
+The NMFS SAFE Team recommended SDC and harvest specifications based on sources of uncertainty and the biological attributes of the species being assessed; however, additional sources of uncertainty were not factored into the 2024 SAFE recommendations, including the inability to confirm historical estimates of salmon harvests in the Cook Inlet EEZ Area (which are a substantial basis for the 2024 recommendations);